-Mini Futures offer investors the opportunity to participate disproportionately - with a leverage effect - in the performance of an underlying with a small capital investment.
-Long Mini Futures can be used to speculate on rising prices, while short mini futures can be used to speculate on falling prices.
-The products have an unlimited term, provided the product is not terminated by reaching the stop-loss level (or stop-loss barrier).
-In addition, a wide selection of underlyings is available, such as shares, indices, commodities, precious metals, interest rate instruments, currency pairs and cryptocurrencies.
+Mini Futures provide investors with the opportunity to participate disproportionately, leveraging a smaller capital investment, in the price movement of an underlying asset.
+Long Mini Futures allow for betting on rising prices, while Short Mini Futures enable wagering on falling prices.
+These products have an unlimited term unless prematurely terminated by reaching the stop-loss level.
+Additionally, a wide range of asset classes such as stocks, indices, commodities, precious metals, interest instruments, currency pairs, and cryptocurrencies are available.

-The pricing of Mini Futures has a high degree of transparency, as the pricing can be calculated directly from the price of the underlying.
-The so-called financing level (also called strike) describes the share of the underlying financed by the issuer.
-The intrinsic value of a mini future can be formed by the difference between the price of the underlying and the financing level (base price).
+The pricing of Mini Futures maintains high transparency as it is directly derived from the underlying asset's price.
+The so-called financing level describes the issuer-funded portion of the underlying asset.
+The intrinsic value of a Mini-Future is formed by the difference between the underlying asset's price and the financing level (base price).
 To determine the value of the Mini Future, the intrinsic value must ultimately be adjusted by the conversion ratio.

-With the help of mini futures, investors can position themselves both on rising (long) and falling (short) prices of the underlying.
-Mini Futures do not have a fixed term (open-end) and expire automatically if the underlying reaches the stop-loss barrier.
-They can also be terminated by the issuer with the notice period specified in the terms and conditions.
+Through Mini Futures, investors can position themselves for both rising (Long) and falling (Short) prices of the underlying asset.
+Mini Futures do not have a fixed term (Open-End) and expire automatically if the underlying asset reaches the stop-loss level.
+Additionally, they can be terminated by the issuer with the notice period specified in the termsheet.

-Compared to other derivatives such as classic warrants and futures, Mini Futures have interesting characteristics.
-Unlike classic warrants, volatility plays no role.
-In addition, mini futures have no time value.
-Compared to classic futures, the maximum loss is limited to the capital invested, which means that mini futures are not subject to margin calls.
+In comparison to other leveraged products like classic warrants and futures, Mini Futures possess intriguing attributes.
+Unlike classic warrants, volatility doesn't play a role.
+Furthermore, Mini Futures lack time value.
+Compared to classic futures, the maximum loss is limited to the capital investment, eliminating the possibility of margin calls with Mini Futures.

-The risks of this product category should also be taken into account.
-The leverage effect can work in both directions and can thus also lead to disproportionate price losses.
-Although the investor may be paid a residual amount can be paid to the investor in the event of a stop-loss event, i.e., if the underlying reaches the barrier, this depends on the performance of the underlying.
-Mini Futures can also expire worthless if the performance of the underlying is unfavourable.
-A total loss of the capital invested is therefore possible.
+The risks of this product category should also be noted.
+The leverage effect can work in both directions, leading to outsized losses.
+While a residual amount can be paid to the investor in the event of a stop-loss occurrence, it depends on the underlying asset's performance.
+In an unfavorable scenario, Mini Futures could expire worthless.
+Thus, a complete loss of the capital investment is possible.

-Costs are incurred in the Mini Futures for financing the financing level (corresponding to the strike).
+Costs are incurred for financing the Mini Future up to the financing level.
 These costs are determined by the reference interest rate plus the current financing spread.
-These costs are passed on through the daily adjustment of the financing level or the strike.
-They therefore reduce the performance of the Mini Future.
+These costs are passed on through the daily adjustment of the financing level, thus reducing the performance of the Mini Future.

-Mini futures offer investors a broad selection of investable asset classes.
-Mini Futures are available for the asset classes equities, indices, commodities, precious metals, interest rate instruments, currency pairs and cryptocurrencies.
+Mini Futures offer investors a broad selection of investable asset classes.
+Mini Futures are available for asset classes including stocks, indices, commodities, precious metals, interest instruments, currency pairs, and cryptocurrencies.

-- Lower capital investment than with direct investment
+- Lower capital investment compared to direct investment

 - Disproportionate participation in rising and falling prices possible